-University of Washington wireless network - Connect your personal laptop or other device to the Internet via the University of Washington wireless access network, available in the Campus Library and UW Bothell buildings.
+University of Washington wireless network - Connect your personal laptop or other device to the Internet via the University of Washington wireless access network, available in the Campus Library and all UW Bothell buildings.
+Current Cascadia students, staff, and faculty are eligible for a UW NetID of their own, and for non-affiliated visitors, Library staff members can assign temporary UW NetIDs for the purpose of accessing the University of Washington wireless network.
 For more information about connecting to the University of Washington wireless network, please see Using Wi-Fi at the UW.

-Cascadia College wireless network - Connect your personal laptop or other device to the Internet via the Cascadia wireless access network, available at Cascadia College, and in the Campus Library.
+Cascadia College wireless network - Connect your personal laptop or other device to the Internet via the Cascadia wireless access network, only available at Cascadia College, in the CC1, CC2, and CC3 buildings..
 For more information about connecting to the Cascadia wireless network, please visit the Open Learning Center in CC2-060, or the Cascadia Computing Services page.

 Eduroam wireless network - Eduroam (‘education roaming’) is a free, secure, wireless network that allows users (researchers, teachers, students, staff) from the UW to securely access the Internet from any eduroam-enabled institution.
 Please visit Eduroam for more information.

 University of Washington students have several online storage options when saving files to the cloud, as well as their UW fileshare, which is mapped as their U: drive whenever logged onto a UW-owned campus computer that is properly configured and connected to the University of Washington network on campus.

 To connect from off-campus, you can either add the web-based fileshare as a network place, or a mapped drive depending on your Operating System.

 When prompted by a Windows Security window, enter your user name in the form netid\your uwnetid, and enter the correct password.

 Log in to Campus Library computers using your Cascadia Network Account: